fairtale5/Karmie/docs/core/architecture/database.md

 - All timestamps are in nanoseconds
 - Version is required for updates to prevent concurrent modifications
 - ULID provides chronological sorting capability
+- The tag name is included in the key to facilitate uniqueness checks and queries

 ### Votes Collection